John F. Kennedy, New York City

 We like the AirTram from JFK to Jamaica.
 It runs 24/7 and costs $5.00.
 There are two stops, at Howard Beach you can get the A subway into NYC.
 At the Jamaica transportation hub you can take

 1. the LIRR and it is a $14.50, :50 trip to Penn Station.

-3. A taxi is the most expensive & may take the longest due to traffic.
+3. A taxi is the most expensive & may take the longest due to long line and traffic.
 You are paying per vehicle so a few people would be a less expensive ride.
 There are taxi lines at terminals & a cab usually charges $52. from the airport and usually takes about an hour and a half.
 They charge less and run a meter from Jamaica, but it there is traffic it can be more costly.